“If it wasn’t for the olives in his martinis he’d starve to death”Milton Berle

 A crunchy, savoury and most classic accompaniment to many classic aperitifs, not least the martini.

-Flesh, smoked, roasted, cured, raw or prepared in all manner of other ways can make a delectable accompaniment to a martini.
+Flesh, whether it is smoked, roasted, cured, raw or prepared in all manner of other ways can make a delectable accompaniment to a martini.

 This is such a wide, rich and beautiful category of food that can be served with martini, encompassing everything from sushi to pate, ceviche to herring, linking cultures around the world with a cacophony of potential flavours and experiences.
 Fish in all its wondrous forms can go beautifully with a martini.